Corey J. Wallach, MD

 To contact Dr. Wallach's office directly, please call (703) 769-8424.

-Dr. Corey Wallach, a native of Northern Virginia, is pleased to have returned to the area as a spine surgeon for the Anderson Clinic and to serve as Medical Director for the INOVA Spine Institute in its east region, overseeing quality spine care at both Alexandria and Mt.
+Corey J. Wallach, a native of Northern Virginia, is pleased to have returned to the area as a spine surgeon for the Anderson Clinic and to serve as the Medical Director for the INOVA Spine Institute in its east region, overseeing quality spine care at both Alexandria and Mt.
 Vernon hospitals.

-He then returned to California for his spine fellowship at the prestigious UCLA Comprehensive Spine Center, which specializes in motion preserving, minimally invasive, and traditional treatment strategies for cervical, thoracic, and lumbar pathology, working with both the orthopedic spine and neurosurgical spine care teams.
+He returned to California for his spine fellowship at the prestigious UCLA Comprehensive Spine Center, which specializes in motion preserving, minimally invasive, and traditional treatment strategies for cervical, thoracic, and lumbar pathology, working with both the orthopedic spine and neurosurgical spine care teams.

-Since returning to Virginia, Dr. Wallach has been delighted to oversee the growth and development of the Anderson Clinic Spine Center.
+Since returning to Virginia, Dr. Wallach has been delighted to oversee the growth and development of spine care at the Anderson Clinic.
 Our spine center now addresses all aspects of spine care with an emphasis on conservative management, as well as the latest in minimally invasive treatment options.
-We pride ourselves foremost on patient education, and offer physical therapy tailored to your unique spinal complaints, as well as therapeutic and diagnostic spinal injections when necessary.
+We pride ourselves foremost on patient education, and assist with physical therapy tailored to your unique spinal complaints, as well as therapeutic and diagnostic spinal injections when necessary.
 If surgery is required, we utilize advanced techniques that allow for a rapid resolution of one’s pain, as well as a quick return to activities and independence.
 He has also been integral to the development and growth of the INOVA Spine Center, while serving as the medical director for spine care at both INOVA Alexandria and Mt.
 Vernon hospitals, with its goals of improving spine care for all patients in the northern Virginia region.

 In his spare time, Dr. Wallach enjoys woodworking and guitar, but mostly finds himself enjoying the company of his wife and three growing children.